 Where the design community meets.

-Interaction Designer Joined over 6 years ago
+Interaction Designer Joined about 9 years ago

 Affinity Designer is a good tool for UI design.
 It has excellent type tools (including styles), symbols, constraints (a way of anchoring objects to other objects) and artboards.
 The latest version finally added arrowheads - a long-requested feature previously missing.